B i o g r a p h y

 Jorge proudly directs a music mentorship program for "at risk" students in Brookline, Massachusetts that begun in 1997.
 He has taught at The New England Conservatory, The Panama Jazz Festival, The Internal Compass Jazz Seminar in Israel, La Pontificia Universidad Catolica in Lima, The National Conservatory in Lima, Perú; The National Conservatory in Santo Domingo, The Jerusalem Academy in Israel and at the Portsmouth Dance and Percussion Festival in New Hampshire.

-Jorge Perez-Albela will be releasing his first album as a leader "The Time is Now" with nine of his compositions on July 10th, 2020.
+Jorge Perez-Albela just released his first album as a leader "The Time is Now" with nine of his compositions.

 The ten tracks that make up The Time is Now reflect an array of musical traditions and are tied together by a jazz sensibility.
 Inspired by the saying “Music unites us.
 Music connects us to the truth”, Jorge spreads that message with music that sees no border and is rife with emotion.